 Nelson Cowan has researched that 4 choices are optimal for the human brain and the threshold usually varies between 3 and 5.

 We have considered unnecessary website form fields and asking for too much personal data in the past.
-But how does it reflect on optimising the business website design?
+But how does it reflect on optimising website design?

 As people face more and more choices, the priorities change.
 When deciding between product A and B, your customer will choose the best one.
 But if they get offered 3 or more choices, the likelihood of them using a strategy that eliminates the worst choices increases.